mrmagicbg/rf-lab/README.md

 - Custom register configurations for specialized RF capture

 All modifications are released under the same MIT license as the original work.

+## Setup Guide

+For a step-by-step setup and Raspberry Pi provisioning instructions, see `SETUP_GUIDE.md` in the repository root.

 ## License